documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 ----

-.. important:: It is important to highlight that this action is definite and removes (erases) this configuration from the Mangue.io Platform, because all references of this monitoring server are erased on the Mangue.io platform.
+.. important:: It is important to highlight that this action is definite and removes (erases) this configuration from the Mangue.io platform, because all references of this monitoring server are erased on the Mangue.io platform.

 * **Edit Service**: This option of the actions menu shows the option ``Edit Service``.
 When selected the Mangue.io platform presents the content of the file in JSON format with all the configurations of the Kubernetes service.
 The user may edit what is necessary in this service and select the ``Send`` button.
 Await the action feedback that opens the following modal.